-(a) A competitive market is presumed to exist unless the Commissioner, after a hearing, issues an order stating that a reasonable degree of competition does not exist in the market.
-The order shall expire no later than one year after issuance.
+- (a) A competitive market for workers' compensation and employers' liability insurance is presumed to exist unless the Commissioner, after a hearing, issues an order finding that a reasonable degree of competition for workers' compensation and employers' liability insurance does not exist in the State as a whole.
+The order shall expire no later than one year after issuance. - (b) (1) In determining whether a reasonable degree of competition exists, the Commissioner shall consider all of the following factors: - a.
+The number of insurers actively engaged in this State in providing workers' compensation and employers' liability coverage. - b.
+Market shares and changes in market shares. - c.
+Ease of entry. - d.
+Market concentration in the State as measured by the Herfindahl- Hirschman Index. - e.
+Generally accepted and relevant tests relating to competitive market structure, market performance, and market conduct. - (2) Notwithstanding subdivision (1) of this subsection, the market is competitive if the market concentration of the 50 largest insurers satisfies the United States Department of Justice's merger guidelines for an unconcentrated market. - (c) All determinations by the Commissioner shall be supported by written findings of fact and conclusions of law.

-1 (b) (1) In determining whether a reasonable degree of competition 2 (v) exists, the Commissioner shall consider all of the following factors: 3 a.
-The number of insurers actively engaged in providing coverage.
-4 b.
-Market shares and changes in market shares.
-5 c.
-Ease of entry.
-6 d.
-Market concentration as measured by the Herfindahl-Hirschman 7 Index.
-8 e.
-Generally accepted and relevant tests relating to competitive 9 market structure, market performance, and market conduct.
-10 (2) Notwithstanding subdivision (1) of this subsection, the market is 11 competitive if the market concentration of the 50 largest insurers 12 satisfies the United States Department of Justice's merger guidelines for 13 an unconcentrated market.
-14 (c) All de eterminations by the Commissioner shall be supported by written findings 15 of fact ar nd conc lusions of law.
-16 " § 58-36 -115.
-I Rate-making standards.
-17 (a) Rates shall not be excessive, inadequate, or unfairly discriminatory.
-18 (1) A rate is not excessive in a competitive market.
-A rate is not excessive 19 in a noncompetitive market unless it is likely to produce a long-run 20 profit that is unreasonably high in relation to the benefits provided and 21 services rendered.
-22 (2) A rate is not inadequate unless: 23 a.
-It is unreasonably low, it is clearly insufficient to sustain project 24 losses and expenses, and the use or continued use of the rate by 25 the insurer has had or, if continued, will have the effect of 26 creating a monopoly in the market; or 27 b.
-Funds equal to the full, ultimate cost of anticipated losses and 28 loss adjustment expenses are not produced when prospective loss 29 costs are applied to anticipated payrolls.
-30 (3) A rate is not unfairly discriminatory unless, after allowing for practical 31 limitations, price differentials fail to reflect equitably the differences in 32 expected losses and expenses.
-A rate is not unfairly discriminatory 33 because different premiums result for policyholders with different loss 34 (1.) exposure or expense levels.
-35 (b) termining whether rates comply with subsection (a) of this section, due 36 considera all be given to each of the following: 37 (1) Past and prospective loss experience within and outside this State, in 38 (2) accordance with accepted actuarial principles.
-39 (2) Catastrophe hazards and contingencies.
-40 (3) Past and prospective expenses, within and outside North Carolina.
-41 (4) Loadings for leveling premium rates over time for dividends, savings, or 42 43 unabsorbed premium deposits allowed or returned by insurers to their 44 noncynolaers memners ar siinscriners
+"§ 58-36-115.
+Rate-making standards.

-- (5) A reasonable margin for underwriting profit.
+- (a) Rates shall not be excessive, inadequate, or unfairly discriminatory. - (1) A rate is not excessive in a competitive market.
+A rate is not excessive in a noncompetitive market unless it is likely to produce a long-run profit that is unreasonably high in relation to the benefits provided and services rendered.

-(6) All other relevant facts within and outside North Carolina.
+A rate is not inadequate unless:

-The systems of expense provisions included in the rates for use by an insurer or group of insurers may differ from those of any other insurers or groups of insurers to reflect the requirements of the operating methods of the insurer or group of insurers.
+a.
+It is unreasonably low, it is clearly insufficient to sustain projected losses and expenses, and the use or continued use of b.
+Funds less than the full, ultimate cost of anticipated losses and - b.
+Funds less than the full, ultimate cost of anticipated losses and loss adjustment expenses are not produced when prospective loss costs are applied to anticipated payrolls. - (3) A rate is not unfairly discriminatory unless, after allowing for practical limitations, price differentials fail to reflect equitably the differences in expected losses and expenses.
+A rate is not unfairly discriminatory because different premiums result for policyholders with different loss exposure or expense levels. - (b) In determining whether rates comply with subsection (a) of this section, due consideration shall be given to each of the following: - (1) Past and prospective loss experience within and outside this State, in accordance with accepted actuarial standards. - (2) Catastrophe hazards and contingencies. - (3) Past and prospective expenses, within and outside North Carolina. - (4) To dividends, savings, or unabsorbed premium deposits allowed or returned by insurers to their policyholders, members, or subscribers. - (5) A reasonable margin for underwriting profit. - (6) All other relevant facts within and outside North Carolina. - (c) The systems of expense provisions included in the rates for use by an insurer or group of insurers may differ from those of any other insurers or groups of insurers to reflect the requirements of the operating methods of the insurer or group of insurers. - (d) The rate may contain provisions for contingencies and an allowance permitting a reasonable profit.
+In determining the reasonableness of a profit, consideration shall be given to all investment income attributable to unearned premium and loss and loss expense reserves.

-(d) The rate may contain provisions for contingencies and an allowance permitting a reasonable profit.
-In determining the reasonableness of a profit, consideration shall be given to all investment income attributable to premiums and the reserves associated with those premiums.
+- the rate by the insurer has had or, if continued, will have the effect of creating a monopoly in the market; or